You are here: Infothek - High blood pressure and mental health - Blood pressure and emotions (Alexithymia)

 Research on alexithymia and blood pressure

 Research points to an interesting link between alexithymia and high blood pressure.
-Here are three notable studies on the topic.
+Here are three notable studies on the subject.

 1. The study "The effect of alexithymia on morbidity in hypertensives" by B.C.
 Gage and K.J.
-Egan, published in 1984 in "Psychother Psychosom," examined the effect of alexithymia on the severity of high blood pressure.
-They compared hypertensive patients with and without alexithymia regarding the severity of their hypertension, based on diastolic blood pressure, retinal (back-of-the-eye) findings, ECG, chest X-rays, kidney studies, and medical history.
-The results showed that people with alexithymia had more severe consequences of hypertension than those without, while there was no difference in the degree of arteriosclerosis.
-This suggests that alexithymia is not only associated with high blood pressure but may also play a role in its development.
+Egan, published in 1984 in "Psychother Psychosom", examined the impact of alexithymia on the severity of hypertension.
+They compared hypertensive patients with and without alexithymia in terms of hypertension severity, based on diastolic blood pressure, fundoscopy, ECG, chest X-rays, kidney studies, and patient history.
+The results showed that people with alexithymia had more severe hypertension-related problems than those without, although there was no difference in the degree of arteriosclerosis.
+This suggests that alexithymia may not only be correlated with high blood pressure but could also play a role in its development.

 2. The study "Clinical characteristics of hypertensive disease in patients with alexithymia" by O.V.
 Lyshova, V.M.
-Provotorov, and Iu.N.
-Chernov, published in 2002 in "Kardiologiia," explored links between alexithymic personality traits and more severe clinical forms of hypertension.
+Provotorov and Iu.N.
+Chernov, published in 2002 in "Kardiologiia", explored links between alexithymic personality traits and more severe clinical forms of hypertension.
 The study of 202 patients with stage II hypertension found that people with alexithymia had a longer duration of hypertension, more frequent target-organ damage, increased lipid peroxidation processes, reduced antioxidant defense activity, and disturbances in lipid metabolism.
-Nighttime hypertension or an inadequate drop in blood pressure at night was also more common in people with alexithymia.
+Night-time hypertension or an insufficient nighttime dip in blood pressure was also more common in people with alexithymia.

 3. The study "Alexithymia and Hypertension: Does Personality Matter?
-A Systematic Review and Meta-analysis" by Marialaura Di Tella et al., published in "Curr Cardiol Rep" in July 2023, carried out a meta-analysis to examine the link between alexithymia and hypertension.
-The analysis, based on data from 13 studies, shows that alexithymia is significantly more common in people with hypertension than in those without.
-This suggests that alexithymia may contribute to the onset and persistence of hypertension symptoms, although more research is needed to clarify this relationship.
+A Systematic Review and Meta-analysis" by Marialaura Di Tella et al., published in "Curr Cardiol Rep" in July 2023, conducted a meta-analysis to investigate the link between alexithymia and hypertension.
+The analysis, based on data from 13 studies, found that alexithymia occurs significantly more often in people with hypertension than in those without.
+This suggests that alexithymia may contribute to the onset and persistence of hypertension symptoms, although more research is needed to clarify the relationship.

 Conclusion:

-The finding of a link between alexithymia and high blood pressure highlights the importance of considering psychological factors when treating and preventing high blood pressure.
+The discovery of a link between alexithymia and high blood pressure highlights the importance of considering psychological factors in the treatment and prevention of hypertension.

-For people affected by both alexithymia and hypertension, it can help to develop strategies to better handle and express their emotions.
-Some practical tips might include:
+For people with alexithymia and hypertension, it may help to develop strategies to better manage and express emotions.
+Some tips that could help include:

-1. Attend therapy: Therapeutic interventions, especially cognitive behavioral therapy, can help improve emotional awareness and the ability to express feelings.
+1. Attend therapy: Therapeutic interventions, especially cognitive behavioral therapy, can help improve emotional awareness and expression.

 2. Keep an emotion diary: Regularly writing down thoughts and feelings can help build awareness of emotional states.